 The MSMHS-PS program is a full-time, 30 unit Masters level program designed to be completed in one year.
 Due to the nature of the courses being offered, all coursework is offered during the day only.
 No evening courses are offered.

 When is mandatory orientation?
 When do classes begin?

 MSMHS-PS students will participate in many of the same orientation programs as pharmacy students.
-Mandatory orientation will begin July 31st.
+Mandatory orientation typically begins during the last week of July or the first week of August, dependent upon the University calendar.
 Classes will begin shortly thereafter.

 Admissions Requirements and Procedures

 What are the academic prerequisites for this program?

 Applicants to the MSMHS-COP program must obtain a Bachelors Degree (or, for foreign educated applicants, the equivalent of a U.S. Bachelors Degree) from a regionally accredited U.S. institution, with a cumulative GPA of 2.50 or better.
 Specific prerequisite coursework is not required.
 Specific details are provided in the admissions requirements section of this website.

 Deadline information is available here.